DBCG/davinci-gic/README.md

     * This indicates that the patient is in the measure population and meets the criteria of the measure (closed gap).

 ### Gaps In Care Testing
-Note: preconfigured data includes "denom-" and "numer-" Patient data.  "denom-" does not meet Measure requirements; "numer-" does.
+NOTE: Preconfigured data includes "denom-" and "numer-" Patient data.  "denom-" does not meet Measure requirements; "numer-" does.
 NOTE: Config only needs to be run once per endpoint.
 Config has already been run for the gic-sandbox instance.
+NOTE: The Postman Collection contains variables.
+As environment variables may conflict, set No Environment.

 1. Open the "GIC Testing" folder in the Postman collection
 2. Select Scenario - Connectathon Manager - Track Details and testing - edit Da Vinci DEQM Gaps in Care